 Reform Jews across North America come together in their own communities to read, explore and discuss social justice-themed books.
-RAC Reads provides thought-provoking stories and tools to get your family, congregation, and community talking about racial justice.
+RAC Reads, a project of the Religious Action Center of Reform Judaism, provides thought-provoking stories and tools to get your family, congregation, and community talking about racial justice.

 We have selected bestselling books that address relevant social justice topics, provided questions to guide your discussion, tips on getting started and resources to help you take action.
 So grab a few friends, pull up a chair, and let's get reading!

 Between the World and Me by Ta-Nehisi Coates

 Between the World and Me is a challenging yet eye-opening examination of race, racism and the American dream presented in the form of a letter from Ta-Nehisi Coates to his teenage son.
 Download the discussion guide.

 Just Mercy: A Story of Justice and Redemption by Bryan Stevenson